pingcap/docs-tidb-operator/en/backup-restore-overview.md

 This section introduces the fields in the `Restore` CR.

 * `.spec.metadata.namespace`: The namespace where the `Restore` CR is located.
 * `.spec.toolImage`：set the tools image used by `Restore`.
 For example, you can set `spec.toolImage: pingcap/br:v4.0.10` when using BR, or you can set `spec.toolImage: pingcap/lightning:v4.0.10` when using Lightning.
-If not, BR will use the version in `pingcap/br:${tikv_version}` by default。 When using Lightning to restore, the version specified in `TOOLKIT_V40` stored in [Backup Manager Dockerfile](https://github.com/pingcap/tidb-operator/blob/${operator_version}/images/tidb-backup-manager/Dockerfile) will be used by default. v1.1.9 and the later versions support this configuration.
+If not, BR will use the version in `pingcap/br:${tikv_version}` by default.
+When using Lightning to restore, the version specified in `TOOLKIT_V40` stored in Backup Manager Dockerfile at `https://github.com/pingcap/tidb-operator/blob/${operator_version}/images/tidb-backup-manager/Dockerfile` will be used by default. v1.1.9 and the later versions support this configuration.
 * `.spec.to.host`: The address of the TiDB cluster to be restored.
 * `.spec.to.port`: The port of the TiDB cluster to be restored.
 * `.spec.to.user`: The accessing user of the TiDB cluster to be restored.